Uniform undistortion from barycentres, and applications to hierarchically hyperbolic groups: Introduction

+The theorem applies, for example, to any central extension of any infinite hyperbolic group $G$, since $H^2_b(G,\mathbb Z)\to H^2(G,\mathbb Z)$ is onto in that case \cite{mineyev:bounded}.
+Even $\Z^2$ admits hierarchically hyperbolic structures involving arbitrarily small translation lengths; see Example~\ref{exmp:modified_abelian}.
+These examples show that Theorem~\ref{thm:main} is sharp.

-On the other hand, Theorem~\ref{thm:main} does give enough control of translation lengths to prove strong results.
-For example, Theorem~\ref{thm:main} plays a role in recent work of Abbott--Ng--Spriano and Gupta--Petyt on uniform exponential growth in HHGs and many cubulated groups \cite{abbottngsprianoguptapetyt:hierarchically}.
-It is also used in forthcoming work by Zalloum \cite{Zalloum:effective} where the author shows that in any irreducible virtually torsion-free HHG, one can find a Morse element (and more generally, free stable subgroups) uniformly quickly.
-It is also related to a subtle point about \emph{product regions} and their coarse factors, see \cite[\S2]{durhamhagensisto:correction} and \cite[\S15]{casalsruizhagenkazachkov:real}.
+Theorem~\ref{thm:main} still gives useful control of translation lengths.
+For example, it plays a role in recent work of Abbott--Ng--Spriano and Gupta--Petyt on uniform exponential growth in HHGs and cubulated groups with factor systems \cite{abbottngsprianoguptapetyt:hierarchically}.
+It is also used in work of Zalloum \cite{Zalloum:effective}, who shows that in any acylindrically hyperbolic, virtually torsion-free HHG, one can find a Morse element (and more generally, a free stable subgroup) uniformly quickly.
+(Note that not all HHGs are virtually torsionfree \cite{hughes:lattices}.)
+It is additionally related to a subtle point about \emph{product regions} and their coarse factors, see \cite[\S2]{durhamhagensisto:correction} and \cite[\S15]{casalsruizhagenkazachkov:real}.